makersacademy/student-directory/04_arrays.md

 		  puts student
 		end
 		# finally, we print the total
-		puts "Overall, we have #{students.length} great students"
+		puts "Overall, we have #{students.count} great students"
 ````

 By doing this we have solved two problems.
 Firstly, we separated the data (the array) from the operation on this array (line 19).
 This means that if we want to print this array again, it's very easy to do.
 It also means that if we want to add one more student, we won't have to do anything other than adding one more name to the array.
 On top of that, we could get rid of the `student_count` variable.